Qiang people

 The Qiang people (Qiangic: Rrmea; 羌族 (Qiāngzú)) are an ethnic group in China.
-They form one of the 56 ethnic groups officially recognised by the People's Republic of China, with a population of approximately 310,000 in 2000.
+They form one of the 56 ethnic groups officially recognised by the People's Republic of China, with a population of approximately 312,981 in 2020.
 They live mainly in a mountainous region in the northwestern part of Sichuan (Szechwan) on the eastern edge of the Tibetan Plateau.

 Names

 The modern Qiang refer to themselves as Rma (/ɹmæː/ or /ɹmɛː/, 尔玛, erma in Chinese or RRmea in Qiang orthography) or a dialect variant of this word.
 However, they did not define themselves with the Chinese term "Qiang ethnicity" (羌族) until 1950, when they were officially designated Qiāngzú.

+Qiang has been a term that has historically referred less to a specific community, but more to the fluid western boundary of Han Chinese settlers.
+Chinese philosophers of the Warring States period also mentioned a 'Di-Qiang' peoples living on the western edge of Han territory.
+They were known for their customs of cremation.